samredai/SSetegne-NFL-Big-Data-Bowl-Submission/README.md

 ![Home MaaS](https://github.com/samsetegne/SSetegne-NFL-Big-Data-Bowl-Submission/blob/master/images/csm_input_screen.png)

-Click **Predict Catch Separation!** and the Pre-Snap information will be processed through the Catch Separation Model and a predicted catch separation value in yards between the receiver and the closes defending corner will be displayed.
+Click **Predict Catch Separation!** and the Pre-Snap information will be processed through the Catch Separation Model and a predicted catch separation value in yards between the receiver and the closest defending corner will be displayed.

 ![Home MaaS](https://github.com/samsetegne/SSetegne-NFL-Big-Data-Bowl-Submission/blob/master/images/prediction_screen.png)